streamlink/streamlink/docs/plugin_matrix.rst

-vidio                   vidio.com            Yes   Yes vimeo                   vimeo.com            Yes   Yes   Password-protected videos are not supported. vinhlongtv              thvli.vn             Yes   No    Streams are geo-restricted to Vietnam viutv                   viu.tv               Yes   No    Streams are geo-restricted to Hong Kong vk                      vk.com               Yes   Yes vlive                   vlive.tv             Yes   No    Embedded Naver VODs are not supported. vrtbe                   vrt.be/vrtnu         Yes   Yes
+vidio                   vidio.com            Yes   Yes vimeo                   vimeo.com            Yes   Yes   Password-protected videos are not supported. vinhlongtv              thvli.vn             Yes   No    Streams are geo-restricted to Vietnam vk                      vk.com               Yes   Yes vlive                   vlive.tv             Yes   No    Embedded Naver VODs are not supported. vrtbe                   vrt.be/vrtnu         Yes   Yes